-Wence and Sandra Martinez opened Martinez Studio in 1994 and became nationally recognized as artists who blend their unique visions through drawing, painting, and weaving.
-Their collaborative work points to textiles’ history of preserving symbol and myth while integrating indigenous and contemporary processes and aesthetics.
-Wence frequently travels to his home village, Teotitlán del Valle in Oaxaca, Mexico, where he draws inspiration to work closely with the studio’s Legacy Project apprentices.
+Wence and Sandra Martinez opened Martinez Studio in 1994 and became nationally recognized as artists who blend their unique visions through drawing, painting and weaving.
+Their collaborative work points to textile’s history of preserving symbol and myth while integrating indigenous and contemporary processes and aesthetics.
+Wence frequently travels to his home village, Teotitlan del Valle in Oaxaca, Mexico, where he draws inspiration to work closely with the studio’s Legacy Project apprentices.

-Photo by Tom Jordan.
+Portrait photo by Tom Jordan.